-Even if the limited measures by the town and individual property owners listed above continue, the same structures as identified under Alternative 1 as being at-risk of damage due to long-term erosion and storms would still be at risk under Alternative 3.
-However, in the case of Alternative 3, the at-risk ocean front structures would remain in place and would eventually be damaged beyond repair and have to be demolished and abandoned.
-Based on the risk analysis for a storm similar to Hurricane Isabel, there is better than a 50% chance that all 83 at-risk structures would be damaged beyond repair within the next 15 years.
-The 54 structures identified as being at risk of damage due to a continuation of long-term erosion, some of which are also included in the structures at-risk of storm damages, would also have to be demolished within the next 10 to 20 years.
-Demolition of the structures would remove the tax value of the structures from the town's tax base.
-The lots on which the at-risk structures are located would also decrease in tax value with the value essentially dropping to \$0.
+Even if the limited measures by the town and individual property owners listed above continue, the same 35 residential structures and 5 commercial buildings identified under Alternative 1 as being at risk of damage by a storm similar in character to Hurricane Isabel would still be at risk under Alternative 3.
+However, in the case of Alternative 3, the at-risk ocean front structures would remain in place and would eventually be damaged beyond repair and have to be demolished or abandoned.
+Based on the risk analysis for a storm similar to Hurricane Isabel, there is a better than 50% chance that all 35 of the at-risk residential structures would be damaged beyond repair within the next 15 years.
+This would remove the tax value of the structures from the town's tax base.
+The lots on which the at-risk structures are on would also decrease in tax value with the value essentially dropping to zero.